 Step 2: Find the TRIZ method

-Move to the intersected point between the selected Undesired Result row and Features to Change column.
-The result aims to TRIZ methods number 1 and 19 (as shown in figure 2 above) to try and provide a solution for the problem.
+Move to the intersection between the selected Undesired Result row and the Features to Change column.
+The result aims to TRIZ methods number 1 and 19 (as shown in Figure 2 above) to try and provide a solution for the problem.
 Open the second sheet (40 Principles) in the TRIZ template.
 Those principles present the following (see Figure 3):

-This principle refers to dividing an object into separate parts, such as replacing the large truck with a truck and trailer.
-Also, in the project management application, the project is divided into smaller modules that can be assigned to different members of the team in parallel to save the project time.
+This principle refers to dividing an object into separate parts, such as replacing a large truck with a truck and trailer.
+Also, in the project management application, the project is divided into smaller modules that can be assigned to different team members in parallel to save the project time.

 (19) Periodic Action

-This principle refers to converting continuous action to a periodic number of actions.
-For example, the waiting yellow light in cars— the continuous alert light is replaced with flashing light to save energy and to attract other car services to see it.
+This principle refers to converting continuous action to a periodic number of steps.
+For example, the waiting yellow light in cars— the steady alert light is replaced with a flashing light to save energy and to attract other car services to see it.

 Step 3: Select the TRIZ principle